knative/docs/contributing/STEERING-COMMITTEE.md

 ## Committee Meetings

-The Knative Steering Committee meets bi-weekly or as-needed.
+The Knative Steering Committee meets every two weeks or as-needed.
 Given the nature of the discussions in the committee, meetings are not generally open the public.
 Questions around governance are listed as issues in the [docs repo](https://github.com/knative/docs), and we invite your feedback there.